 EBC Bluestuff are heat scorched which helps bedding times but you still need to take care especially on the highway and when using on part worn rotors.
 Use the brakes gently for 200 miles gradually increasing demand on the brakes in a SAFE ROAD ENVIRONMENT until you feel totally confident and can evaluate their stopping distances in all traffic conditions.
 Remember its down to you and your bedding in process.
 If you do feel brake fade a couple of times and even smell the brakes, this is totally normal and once achieved and the brakes allowed to cool, they will have improved a lot.

 There are several ways of surface scorching pads and EBC has chosen an infra red lamp tunnel for surface preparation of its pad ranges.
-The new furnace will be introduced in July 2010 and will quickly start scorching all pads for resale starting with the Bluestuff NDX range.
+The furnace is now scorching all pads for resale including the Bluestuff NDX range.